playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 # Conclusion {#conclusion}

 Enabling `formControl` and `ngModel` usage is an extremely powerful tool that enables you to have feature-rich and consistent APIs across your form components.
 Using them, you can ensure that your consumers are provided with the functionality they'd expect in a familiar API to native elements.
-Hopefully, this article has provided you with more in-depth insight that you're able to take to your own components.
+Hopefully, this article has provided you with more in-depth insight that you're able to use with your own components.

 If you're interested in learning more about Angular, please sign up for our newsletter down below!
 We don't spam and will notify you when new Angular articles are live!
 Additionally, if you'd like to ask in-depth questions or chat about anything Angular related, don't forget to [join our Discord Server, where we talk code and more!](https://discord.gg/FMcvc6T)